 Finally, if there’s no other way around it, you just might need to settle for Wi-Fi and download the file when there’s Wi-Fi available.
 It happens rarely but Google Drive can glitch out and it’s not a stranger to server-side issues.

 Thank you for reading what was, hopefully, a helpful read.
-If you have any questions or suggestions, feel free to share them with us in the comments section below.
+If you have any questions or suggestions, feel free to share them with us in the comments below.
 Your feedback is more than welcome.